nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 await Promise.all([sellGrapes(), sellOlives()])
 ```

-Using `Promise.all` might make a little more obvious that we are effectively scheduling some different pieces of work to run concurrently.
+Using `Promise.all()` might make a little more obvious that we are scheduling some different pieces of work to run concurrently.

 But now that we understand the problem, how do we fix the race condition?

-Well it turns out that in this simple case, we might make things right quite easily:
+Well, it turns out that in this simple case, we might make things right quite easily:

 ```javascript
 async function main () {